MP 25x8x5 / N38 - neodymium magnet

 - They are fragile when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Handle Neodymium Magnets with Caution
+Handle Neodymium Magnets Carefully

-Dust and powder from neodymium magnets are highly flammable.
+Dust and powder from neodymium magnets are flammable.

-Avoid drilling or mechanical processing of neodymium magnets.
+Do not attempt to drill into neodymium magnets.
+Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium magnets should not be near people with pacemakers.
+Neodymium magnets are not recommended for people with pacemakers.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.

 Avoid bringing neodymium magnets close to a phone or GPS.

-Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.
+Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnets can demagnetize at high temperatures.
+Neodymium magnets can become demagnetized at high temperatures.

-Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
-Avoid placing neodymium magnets in close proximity to electronic devices.
+The strong magnetic field generated by neodymium magnets can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
+They can also destroy devices like video players, televisions, CRT computer monitors.
+Do not forget to keep neodymium magnets away from these electronic devices.